NirmitGavate/playground-s4e12-kaggle/README.md

 ## Objective

-The competition's objective is to predict the **Premium Amount** for each row in the test dataset.
+Predict the **Premium Amount** for each row in the test dataset.
 Submissions are evaluated using the **Root Mean Squared Logarithmic Error (RMSLE)**.

+---

 ## Dataset Overview

-The dataset for this competition was generated using a deep learning model trained on the **Insurance Premium Prediction dataset**.
-The feature distributions are similar but not identical to the original dataset.
-Participants were encouraged to explore the differences and leverage the original dataset for potential performance improvements.
+The dataset was generated using a deep learning model trained on the **Insurance Premium Prediction dataset**.
+Feature distributions are similar but not identical to the original dataset.

 ### Files

-1. **train.csv**
-   - Contains the training data with the target variable: `Premium Amount`.
+- **train.csv**: Training data with the target variable `Premium Amount`.

-2. **test.csv**
-   - Contains the test data without the target variable.
+- **test.csv**: Test data without the target variable.

-3. **sample_submission.csv**
-   - Provides the submission format.
-Participants are required to predict the `Premium Amount` for each row in the test set.
+- **sample_submission.csv**: Submission format file.

 ---